Miriam (short story): Reception and critical analysis

 "Miriam" is noted for having a "dreamlike, psychological quality" and a theme exploring double personality disorder.

 Reynolds Price observes that two of Capote's early short stories, "Miriam," along with "A Jug of Silver" reflect his familiarity with fellow contemporary southern writing, specifically that of Carson McCullers.
 He also notes "Miriam" is imbued with a "perhaps too-easy eeriness.".

 Readers have noted symbolism in the story, in particular the use of colors in clothing.
 Blue, Mrs. Miller’s favorite color, is seen as a symbol of sadness.
 Plum is viewed as a symbol of wealth and white a symbol for being clean, good, and healthful.
 Notably Miriam often wears white, and many times during the story it is snowing, and snow is also white.
 The Hebrew origin of the name "Miriam" may translate as "wished-for child," which could explain a great deal about what Mrs. Miller wants and sees in her young visitor.
-Miriam may be viewed as a symbol for the angel of death.
+Miriam may be viewed as a symbol for Azrael, the angel of death.